-These dingbats are often used individually: create the design of your choice in the size and color you want and then placed somewhere on your project.
+These dingbats are often used individually: create the design of your choice in the size and color you want and then place it somewhere on your project.

 Dividers and Decorations

-Some dingbats are created a bit differently: they are meant to be used side by side and are designed to work seamlessly with others in the same series.
+Some dingbats are different: they are meant to be used side by side and are designed to work seamlessly with others in the same series.
 For these particular types of dingbats, you rarely will be using a single character at the time.
 Here are some examples (they are separated on purpose to illustrate what each individual character is made of):

 Frames and banners

 Some dingbats are created to give you something to add text inside.
 You can find frames and banners as dingbats, and since they are fonts, you can really create them in any size you want, without losing quality.
 Here are some of those dingbats:

 As you can imagine, those designs are meant to be used only one at a time.

 Some dingbats are made to use only as borders.
 The will be used just like a font, on a path, if your program allows it, adding a decorative edge around a shape.
 Depending on the design, the edges can be simple, bold, or intricate.
 Here are some examples: